Reporting and Writing Basics

 When using indirect (or reported) speech, instead of direct quotes, sources either say something or they do not.
 Innuendo is rarely acceptable in news reporting.
 You should never guess at what a source means.
 To write in a news story that someone hinted, implied, indicated, suggested, or signaled is to editorialize or interpret someone’s actions, words, or thoughts.
 This is rarely acceptable unless you have some other evidence to support the interpretation.

 Structuring the body of the story

-- Use signposts to let readers know you are moving to the next theme.
+- Use signposts to let readers know you are moving to the next idea or theme.
 A signpost or marker can be as simple as a “but” or it can be a short sentence which summarizes what follows.

 - Using “cross-heads” to break up the story about every 300 words can help the reader to follow your thinking.